NGA Members Login

 There’s a growing body of good practice by smaller MATs that are strongly rooted in the communities they serve.
 Our Community MATs campaign will capture and share this practice.

 Due to popular demand we’re are launching a new network for trustees, clerks and governance professionals in MATs.

 The next network meeting will be in London in May 2018 (details to be confirmed)

 Don't wait for a meeting to get involved: Join the network on LinkedIn

 If you have any queries about the network, please do not hesitate to get in touch: email@example.com

 NGA has been working extensively with MATs and gathered a rich body of information and intelligence from different sources including:

 Did you know our advice team can help GOLD members with any aspect of governance and have expertise in MAT governance?

 The NGA supports all state funded schools: local authority maintained schools, academies, free schools and university technical colleges.
 We’re not of the view that any one school structure is better than another in bringing about school improvement, but we do think that formal partnerships between schools can be extremely valuable in improving outcomes for pupils, as well as offering increased opportunities for staff.
 If you’re an LA maintained school and want to know more about our work to support Federations, visit our Federation First campaign page.

-When it comes to MAT governance NGA are pioneerers.
-We provide external reviews of governance bespoke for MATs.
+When it comes to MAT governance, NGA are pioneerers.
+We provide external reviews of governance (ERGs) bespoke for MATs.
 In fact, we are the biggest provider of MAT ERGs.
-We also offer support for MAT trust boards and the governing boards of schools considering a Community MAT option.
+We also offer support for MAT trust boards and the governing boards of schools considering forming or joining a MAT.
 Get in touch!